TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### Breaking Down the Formula: `=KPI!B1` 🔍

 A crucial aspect of the KPI section is linking metrics dynamically to your data.
-Let’s dissect the formula `=KPI!B1`, which pulls data from another worksheet.
+Let’s dissect the formula `=KPI!...`, which pulls data from another worksheet.

 #### How to Create and Use the Formula

-1. **Activate a Cell**: Click the cell where you want to display the KPI (e.g., Total Sales).
+1. **Activate a Cell**: Click the cell where you want to display the KPI (Total Sales).
 2. **Type the Formula**:
    - Begin with an equal sign `=`.
    - Enter the sheet name followed by an exclamation mark (KPI!).